Last updated: 10th July, 2024

 This section compares the operating costs of heat pumps and boilers, focusing on heating costs, running costs, and annual energy bills.
 The goal is to provide readers with reliable information to make an informed decision regarding which system may be more cost-effective.

-Heat pumps and gas boilers have different heating costs due to the energy sources they rely on.
+Heat pump costs and gas boilers costs are different due to the energy sources they rely on.
 Heat pumps use electricity to extract heat from the outside air and transfer it into the home, while gas boilers generate heat by burning natural gas.

 Heat pumps boast an impressive efficiency range of 300% to 500%, as they can provide up to three to five times the amount of heat energy they consume.
 Conversely, gas boilers typically have an efficiency rate of around 90%, meaning that for every kWh of gas consumed, they produce around 90% of heat energy.
 This variation in efficiency has a significant impact on heating costs.